-The Company's deferred revenue consists of contract liabilities in respect to advance billings and payments received from customers in excess of revenue recognized and revenue allocated to outstanding book fairs incentive credits.
-These liabilities are recorded within Deferred revenue on the Company's Consolidated Balance Sheets and are classified as short term, as substantially all of the associated performance obligations are expected to be satisfied, and related revenue recognized, within one year.
-The amount of revenue recognized during the years ended May 31, 2023 and 2022 included within the opening Deferred revenue balance was \$146.4 and \$85.0, respectively.
+The Company's contract liabilities consist of advance billings and payments received from customers in excess of revenue recognized and revenue allocated to outstanding book fairs incentive credits.
+As of May 31, 2024, contract liabilities of \$161.1 are recorded within Deferred revenue on the Company's Consolidated Balance Sheet and are classified as short term, as substantially all of the associated performance obligations are expected to be satisfied, and related revenue recognized, within one year.
+The remaining \$6.5 of contract liabilities, as of May 31, 2024, are recorded within Other noncurrent liabilities on the Company's Consolidated Balance Sheet as the associated performance obligations are expected to be satisfied, and related revenue recognized, in excess of one year.
+Contract liabilities of \$169.1, as of May 31, 2023, are recorded within Deferred revenue on the Company's Consolidated Balance Sheets.
+The amount of revenue recognized during the years ended May 31, 2024 and 2023 included within the opening Deferred revenue balance was \$138.0 and \$146.4, respectively.